-/opt/PostgresPlus
+/opt/edb

-You can accept the default installation location, and click Next to continue, or optionally click the File Browser button to open the Browse For Folder dialog (shown in Figure 4.23) to choose an alternate installation directory.
+You can accept the default installation location, and click Next to continue, or click the File Browser icon to open a Select File dialog (shown in Figure 4.24) to choose an alternate installation directory.

-Figure 4.23 - The file browser dialog.
+Figure 4.24 -The Select File dialog.

-Use the file browser dialog to navigate to an alternate installation directory, or create a new installation directory by selecting the Add Folder icon, and entering a name for the new folder.
+Use the Select File dialog to navigate to an alternate installation directory, or create a new installation directory by selecting the Add Folder icon, and entering a name for the new folder.

-After selecting an alternate installation directory, click OK to continue.
+After selecting an alternate installation directory, click Open to continue.
 When you return to the Installation Directory window, click Next to open the Select Components window.

-Figure 4.24 - The Select Components window.
+Figure 4.25 -The Select Components window.

-The Select Components window (shown in Figure 4.24) contains a list of the utilities that you can install with the Advanced Server installation wizard.
-If your system does not include a Java installation, those components that are dependent on Java will be disabled.
-You can skip the installation of a module by clearing the checkmark next to the component name.
+The Select Components window (shown in Figure 4.25) contains a list of the utilities that you can install with the Advanced Server Setup wizard.
+If your system does not include a Java installation, those components dependent on Java will be disabled and will not install.
+You can skip the installation of a module by clearing the x mark next to the component name.

-The installation wizard can install the following components while installing Advanced Server 9.5:
+The Setup wizard can install the following components while installing Advanced Server 9.6: